Adversarial Reinforcement Learning for Procedural Content Generation: Conclusion and Future Work

 The model presented shows that an RL based content generator can be trained to generate traversable environments that improves generalization of a solving RL agent.
 Without using an adaptive Solver, the Generator converges towards generating impossible environments as a non-adaptive solving agent is easily exploited.
 However, with an adaptive Solver, the Generator have to adapt its behaviour to create environments that are difficulty (to maximize reward when the Solver fails) but not too difficult to not discourage the Solver from even trying to traverse the environment.
 Therefore, pairing a Generator with an RL agent Solver is crucial for functionality.
 We expect other adaptive agent methods (other than RL) to give similar results, but such an analysis is out of scope for this paper.
 We also note that without the auxiliary inputs, we get a lower generalization ability, albeit similar to rule based PCG which still works well.
 Using a multi-dimensional auxiliary input function could potentially increase the diversity of the generated environments.
 Another advantage with this approach is that the Generator can generate different environments (controlled via an auxiliary input) for other use cases, such as real-time map creation.

 Confirming the findings in \cite{khalifa2020pcgrl}, the agents trained in a PCG environment perform better than agents trained on a fixed set of maps.
+We also saw that certain environments benefit more from training on diverse environments like the agents in the Platform Game (compare Table \ref{tab:results_solvers_driver} and \ref{tab:results_solvers_platform}).
+We reason that the Driver environment is much less complex as driving along a spline can be generalized down to a few rules, while jumping on platforms the agents may potentially face a larger set of novel situations.
 Furthermore, we show that we can improve generalization compared to this approach by using an adversarial RL architecture which constantly challenges the RL agent with adapted PCG environments.

-For the model to work, we conclude that the model's two parts are symbiotic in the sense that they are both dependent on the other to develop and evolve behaviour wise.
+We argue that the model's two parts are symbiotic in the sense that they are both dependent on the other to develop and evolve their behaviours.
 In our case, using a high auxiliary value (i.e. giving reward to the Generator for the progress of the Solver) they work together maximizing each other's reward, while with a low auxiliary value the Generator pushes the Solver to adapt and thus becoming more robust to change.

 Here we tried two kinds of behaviours: One that only focused on difficulty (i.e. Platform game where reward was only connected to failure/success) and one that focused on map design (i.e. Racing Game where reward was connected to the behaviour of the Solver).
 We do not foresee any conceptual problems exploring other kinds of behaviours if a meaningful auxiliary input and corresponding reward function can be designed.